Ferrari-7/exploring_impressionism/README.md

 `unzip flowers.zip`

-4. Install necessary packages by running setup script like so:
+4. Install necessary packages by navigating to the *exploring_impressionism* repository and run the setup script like so:

 `bash setup.sh`